MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams.md

 :::image type="content" source="../../assets/images/share-in-teams/link-shared.PNG" alt-text="share-in-teams-link-shared":::

-7. Select **View** button and see the chat window (personal or group or channel) to check the shared link.
+7. Select **View** button to reach the conversation where the link was shared.